Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Maybe you find you don’t yet need the distributions from your state retirement account.
 If so, you can rolled them over into one of your other accounts.
 But this only shields them from taxes for a short period of time.
 That’s because any distributions you take down the road will be privy to the federal income tax.

 For those with a Roth IRA, you will have to pay your taxes at the time of your rollover.
-So when you begin taking distributions from the account, your taxes will be all be in order.
+So what’s the benefit?
+When you begin taking distributions from the account, your taxes will be all be in order.

 State